Azure/AzureSelectedZone/README.md

 ```
 **Description of Placement Property:**
 - zonePlacementPolicy (required): will accept the value “any” indicating Azure will pick the most optimal zone to create the zonal VM
-- ExcludeZones (optional): to specify if any particular zone(s) need to be avoided while Azure selects the landing zone for the VM
+- excludeZones (optional): to specify if any particular zone(s) need to be avoided while Azure selects the landing zone for the VM
-- IncludeZones (optional): to specify if any sub-set of zone(s) ONLY need to be used while Azure selects the landing zone for the VM
+- includeZones (optional): to specify if any sub-set of zone(s) ONLY need to be used while Azure selects the landing zone for the VM
 > [!NOTE]
  > - Only one of the zone='n' or zonePlacementPolicy can be provided at a time during VM create.
 If both are provided at the same time, an error will be thrown.
  > - Only one of includeZones/excludeZones can be provided at a time.
 If both are provided at the same time, an error will be thrown.